dhis2-chap/chap_benchmarking/README.md

 # Server setup
 This repo is setup to automatically run benchmarks on a server.

+Note: On the benchmark server, the config is in /data/chap_benchmarking/local_config/.

 Latest results can be found at: [http://158.37.66.207:8080/benchmark_plot.html](http://158.37.66.207:8080/benchmark_plot.html)

 Benchmarks are run every 15 minutes and will fetch latest models from github.